Cooling Summer Salads

 - 1 cup fresh mint leaves, sliced

-- zest of 1 or 2 lemons (yellow part only)
+- zest of 1 lemon (yellow part only)

-- 2 nectarines, pitted and sliced into bite-sized pieces
+- 2 nectarines (or peaches), pitted and sliced into bite-sized pieces

 - 1 cup baby tomatoes, halved